Legal representation of unaccompanied children

 Time of appointment

-According to the Protocol on Procedures for Unaccompanied and Separated Children, as soon as it is established that a child is unaccompanied or separated, the police officer must take actions to ensure the procedure of identification, which among others includes obligation to invite a social worker from the Centre for Social Welfare and an interpreter if the child does not understand Croatian, and to forward a letter to the competent Centre for Social Welfare requesting a special guardian to be appointed.
+According to the Protocol on Procedures for Unaccompanied and Separated Children, as soon as it is established that a child is unaccompanied or separated, the police officer must take actions to ensure the procedure of identification, which among others includes the obligation to invite a social worker from the competent regional office of Croatian Institute for Social work and an interpreter if the child does not understand Croatian, and to forward a letter to the competent regional office requesting a special guardian to be appointed.

 The procedure of identification includes:

-• Communication, introducing oneself and informing the child about the country of arrival, his or her guaranteed rights, the appointment of a special guardian, procedures that follow after the child’s identification;
+• Communication, introducing oneself and informing the child about the country of arrival, their guaranteed rights, the appointment of a special guardian, procedures that follow after the child’s identification;

 • Collecting personal data and other information about the child;